 As was the case in the example of a milk tea brand called Xiangpiaopiao in the Chinese television drama Meteor Shower.
 The male lead drinks up 20 cups of milk tea in order to apologize to the girl he likes, which resulted in the audience laughing at the poor standard of product placement.
 Though Chinese consumers tend to be quite accepting of product placement, careful consideration still needs to be given when using this advertising method in China to ensure its effectiveness.

 Marketing in China

-In the interest of marketing in China and in the light of the potential for further growth, it is crucial to begin to understand consumer attitudes toward key product placement variable to ensure effective communication strategies.
-Companies who wish to enter China require a deep understanding of how Chinese consumers engage with different kinds of media at each stage of the day toward a specific purchase decision.
+In the interest of marketing in China and in the light of the potential for further growth, it is crucial to begin to understand consumer attitudes toward key product placement variables to ensure effective communication strategies.
+Companies who wish to enter China require a deep understanding of how Chinese consumers engage with different kinds of media at each stage of the day and how they form opinions toward a purchase decision.
 Marketing plans and capabilities must be able to adapt to the changing market.

 Dragon Social’s expertise can do all of these by designing different plans that suit your company as well as make the most of your budget.
 If you would like to know more about what we can do for you, visit our services page.
 Or, visit our website for more market insights and professional analysis!